Sachs-Wolfe effect in some anisotropic models: Introduction

-In this way we are led to the so called FLRW cosmological models to describe our observations.
-Despite the high level of isotropy, some authors have worked on spatially homogeneous and anisotropic models and proved that they might agree with present observations.
-For instance, if the classical tests of cosmology are applied to a simple Kantowski-Sachs metric and the results compared with those obtained for the standard model, the observations will not be able to distinguish between these models if the Hubble parameters along the orthogonal directions are assumed to be approximately equal \cite{Henriques}.
-Following along the same lines, we made a qualitative study \cite{Aguiar} of three axially symmetric metrics (Kantowski-Sachs, Bianchi type-I and Bianchi type-III), with a cosmological constant, to analyze which were physically permitted, when we assume them to be bound by a high degree of isotropy, that is, although our models were assumed anisotropic they could be considered to be almost FLRW, as far the shear parameter is concerned, from the epoch of the last scattering to the present.
-Recall that one defines to be `close' to a FLRW model when both parameters
+It should be stressed, however, that in \cite{Lim} it is shown that there are spatially homogeneous cosmological models such that the CMBR temperature is measured to be isotropic at a given time $t_0$ by all fundamental observers, even though the overall expansion of the universe is highly anisotropic at $t_0$, here assumed to be present time.

-are almost zero, as was stated in \cite{Nilsson}.
-Here, $\sigma_{ab}$ is the shear tensor, $H$ the Hubble parameter, $E_{ab}$ and $H_{ab}$ the electric and magnetic part of the Weyl tensor, respectively (see Appendix E).
-From this analysis we concluded that these models are good candidates for the description of the observed Universe, provided that the Hubble parameters are approximately equal at the last scattering.
-In other words, the vanishing of the first parameter, $\Sigma^2\approx 0$, is sufficient to assure a FLRW-like behavior.
+On the other hand, if the classical tests of cosmology are applied to a simple Kantowski-Sachs metric and the results compared with those obtained for the standard model, the observations will not be able to distinguish between these models if the Hubble parameters along the orthogonal directions are assumed to be approximately equal \cite{Henriques} at $t_0$, that is, if $\Sigma \approx 0$.
+Following along the same lines, we made a qualitative study \cite{Aguiar} of three axially symmetric metrics (Kantowski-Sachs, Bianchi type-I and Bianchi type-III), with a cosmological constant and dust, to analyze which were physically permitted, when we assume them to be bound by a high degree of isotropy, from the point of view of overall expansion.
+More specifically, although our geometries described anisotropic cosmological fields they could be considered to be almost FLRW as far as its overall expansion, since the shear tensor was close to zero, at least since the time of last scattering.
+We found that these models undergo `isotropization' up to the point that the observations will not be able to distinguish between them and the standard model, except for the Kantowski-Sachs model $(\Omega_{k_{0}}<0)$ and for the Bianchi type-III model $(\Omega_{k_{0}}>0)$ with $\Omega_{\Lambda_{0}}$ smaller than some critical value $\Omega_{\Lambda_{M}}$ \cite{Aguiar} (see the definitions of $\Omega_{k_{0}}, \Omega_{\Lambda_{0}}, \Omega_{{M_0}}$ in \cite{Aguiar2}).
+From this analysis we concluded that these models are good candidates for the description of the observed Universe, provided that the Hubble parameters are approximately equal at the last scattering (see computations below).
+In other words, the low values of the first parameter, $\Sigma$, is sufficient to assure a FLRW-like behavior, and the statement that the expansion is highly isotropic means that $\Sigma \ll 1$.